23+ Inspiring Web Design Statistics

 A website is the beating heart of your digital presence, and if you want to make it big on the internet, that’s the first thing you need.
-But not just any website will do.
+But just any website won’t do.
 If website traffic is your bloodstream, web design and user experience are the veins and arteries keeping your website fresh.
 Think of it as a make-it-or-break-it factor for the success of your online business.
-That’s why we came up with a list of web design statistics for 2020 to help you stay in perfect digital shape.
+That’s why we came up with a list of web design statistics to help you stay in perfect digital shape.

 Web Design Statistics (Editor’s Pick)

 - 75% of website credibility comes from design.

 - 95% of website visitors say good user experience is all that matters.